 Catholic Bible Study began several years ago when students expressed a desire for a time to reflect on the Gospels in a way that would bring God's Word to life in the everyday choices and interactions that people encounter..

-Off The Beaten Path: is a group of Duquesne students who meet regularly, to share food and faith.
-Finding topics of interest from the popular Busted Halo website, students take time out of their ordinary path of life, activities, and studying, to come together to talk about various aspects of their faith in relation to culture and their lives.
+Christians In Action (C.I.A.): is a group of Duquesne students who meet regularly to share snacks, take part in fun activies, and engage in vibrant conversation about their faith.
+Students take time out of their ordinary path of life, activities, and studying, to come together to talk about various aspects of their faith in relation to culture and their lives.

 Evergreen is an environmentally conscious organization that helps to educate the DU community on sustainability on-campus and works to keep our local neighborhoods clean and green.

 St. Vincent de Paul Society brings hope and compassion to those with all types of need and works with the homeless of downtown Pittsburgh.

 Duquesne's Chapel offers several times for Catholics to worship.